instamatic-dev/instamatic/readme.md

 Cameras supported:

-- ASI Timepix (including live-view GUI)
+- ASI Timepix
+- ASI CheeTah through `serval-toolkit` library
 - Gatan cameras through DM plugin [1]
 - TVIPS cameras through EMMENU4 API

-Instamatic has been extensively tested on a JEOL-2100 with a Timepix camera, and is currently being developed on a JEOL-1400 and JEOL-3200 with TVIPS cameras (XF416/F416).
+Instamatic has been developed on a JEOL-2100 with a Timepix camera, and a JEOL-1400 and JEOL-3200 with TVIPS cameras (XF416/F416).

-[1]: A DigitalMicrograph script for collecting cRED data on a OneView camera (or any other Gatan camera) can be found at [dmscript](https://github.com/instamatic-dev/InsteaDMatic).
+[1]: Alternatively, a DigitalMicrograph script for collecting cRED data on a OneView camera (or any other Gatan camera) can be found at [dmscript](https://github.com/instamatic-dev/InsteaDMatic).

 ## Installation